 Once the peanut butter and banana are mixed well, dump in all the rest of the ingredients.
 Stir for a few minutes until everything is mixed in completely.

 Pour the oatmeal mixture into a glass jar and cover with a lid or plastic wrap.
 You can also split it into 2 smaller jars if you want smaller portions.
-Place the peanut butter banana oatmeal into the refrigerator.
+Place the peanut butter banana oatmeal into your sub zero refrigerator.
 Chill overnight (or at least 4 hours.)
-But I’ll be doing it overnight so I can sleep longer. 🙂
+But I'll be doing it overnight so I can sleep longer. 🙂